shuklansh/newsbreeze/README.md

 # NewsBreeze

-News reader application with bookmark and search features, made using:
+News reader application with bookmark, sort (by date and title) and search features, made using:
 * Jetpack compose
 * MVVM clean architecture
 * Kotlin coroutines and Flow